A Complete Guide on Sponsoring a Work Visa in USA

 Sponsoring a Working Visa: Depending on the type of work to be done and the duration of the visa, there are different options through which the employer can be the sponsor of that foreign worker.
 This is a general guide of the most common working visas available in the United States.

 H-1B Visa: Allows U.S. employers to temporarily employ foreign workers in specialty occupations.
-The foreign worker must possess a bachelor’s degree or equivalent and state licensure, if required.
+Generally, the foreign worker must possess a bachelor’s degree or equivalent.
 Authorization to work is limited to employment by the sponsoring employer.
 Unfortunately, only 85,000 non cap-exempt initial visas may be issued per year under this category.
 The visa is valid for maximum 3 years and can be renewed for another 3 years.
 Employers who are higher education institution, or non-profit organization associated with a higher education institution, or non-profit research or government organization are cap-exempt and no restriction on visa numbers.

 H-2A (agricultural) and H2B (non-agricultural) Visas: Seasonal workers.
 The two visas are limited to citizens or nationals of designated countries, with limited exceptions, if determined to be in the United States interest.